robseb/rsyocto/doc/guides/6_newFPGAconf.md

 8. Replace the `.rbf-File` with a new FPGA configuration file
 9. It is also allowed to delete files for unused platforms and devices
 10. At this point it is also possible to change the `Device Tree`of *rsYocto*
-  * Open the `dts-File` with a editor
+  * Open the `dts-File` with an editor
-11. Open the Linux console and navigate into the SD folder
+11. Open the Linux console and navigate into the SD-folder
 12. For allocating more user memory space edit following line inside the *makersYoctoSDImage.py* script
     ````python
     #